-Part three of a six-part supply chain masterclass with Frank Vorrath, Executive Partner of supply chain at Gartner.
+Part four of a six-part supply chain masterclass with Frank Vorrath, Executive Partner of supply chain at Gartner.
 Frank explains how to build a supply chain excellence operating system, enabled by a centre of excellence.

 One of the key things identified within your concept of a supply chain excellence operating system is two-directional thinking, where you’ve got people working in the business and people working on the business – could you elaborate on that, please?

 Transformations are really driven by future growth ambitions of those organisations, or if they are looking and expanding into new areas and new business models.
 Lots of things are changing very fast and exponentially.
 If you look at that, that sets limitations for organisations to actually do the same things as they did in the past.
 From a structural point of view, your current capabilities won’t allow you to compete in the future.
 You have to think about how you are going to approach that.

 There’s also a limitation in terms of resources.
 The concept of perform and transform is simple to understand, which means you still have to focus on your core business and create results and good performance, while at the same time transforming.
 The concept is almost like running a sprint and a marathon at the same time.
 If you think about what you can do with the same setup and structure you have without investing, and potentially a different set of excellences, then it’s probably stretching your current resources to a limit.

 If you think about the transform activity you have to do as an organisation, you think more about what you need to do to be successful in the future.
 If you think about the sprints, you still have to focus on your core business and on day-to-day good performance, and you also need to think about what enables you to perform day to day, running these sprints, making sure you keep and stay focused on delivering performance end results to your business and to your customers as well meeting their objectives and needs, but also transforming the organisation at the same time and building the new muscles you need in the future related to the capabilities.

 What sort of challenge does this balancing act, between the two areas, present?